kunal-malik/react-express-server/README.md

 #react-express-server
 This project uses express server to return json object from an api.
 This api is called from React layer and publishes the data in react-bootstrap table.
-Sorting based on value returned for each object in json occurs on button click.
+Sorting occurs on button click based on value returned for each object in json.
+By default, sorting is done based on ascending order.

 ##Instructions